Cameron Winklevoss: The Winklevoss Chang Group lawsuit

 On December 21, 2009, i2hub founder Wayne Chang and The i2hub Organization launched a lawsuit against ConnectU and its founders, seeking 50% of the settlement.
 The complaint said, "The Winklevosses and Howard Winklevoss filed [a] patent application, U.S. Patent Application No. 20060212395, on or around March 15, 2005, but did not list Chang as a co-inventor."
 It also stated, "Through this litigation, Chang asserts his ownership interest in The Winklevoss Chang Group and ConnectU, including the settlement proceeds."
 Lee Gesmer of the firm Gesmer Updegrove posted the 33-page complaint online.

 On May 13, 2011, Judge Peter Lauriat ruled against the Winklevosses.
 Chang's case against them could proceed.
-The Winklevosses had argued that the court lacked jurisdiction because the settlement with Facebook has not been distributed and therefore Chang has not suffered any injury.
+The Winklevosses had argued that the court lacked jurisdiction because the settlement with Facebook had not been distributed and therefore Chang had not suffered any injury.
 Lauriat wrote, "The flaw in this argument is that defendants appear to conflate loss of the settlement proceed with loss of rights.
 Chang alleges that he has received nothing in return for the substantial benefits he provided to ConnectU, including the value of his work, as well as i2hub's users and goodwill."
-Lauriat also stated that although Chang's claims to the settlement are "too speculative to confer standing, his claims with respect to an ownership in ConnectU are not.
+Lauriat also stated that although Chang's claims to the settlement were "too speculative to confer standing, his claims with respect to an ownership in ConnectU are not.
 They constitute an injury separate and distinct from his possible share of the settlement proceeds.
 The court concludes that Chang has pled sufficient facts to confer standing with respect to his claims against the Winklevoss defendants."